 All of this helps to support regular ovulation and progesterone production.
 Having adequate progesterone is truly the key to overall health for women and pleasant ovulation and periods.

 For lots of women, mildly painful ovulation accompanies our menstrual cycles.
 Your ovulation pain may be triggered by estrogen imbalances caused by a host of reasons that include poor liver function, nutrient deficiencies, cortisol, inadequate digestion, and imbalanced blood sugar.
 I hope you’ll find relief by implementing my tips for reducing your ovulation pain.
-If you are looking for ways to heal your hormones, check out my Nutrition Strategies for Better Periods course.
+If you’d like to dive even deeper and find the root cause of your pain, check out my Master Your Minerals course!
+In it, we teach you how to interpret your own HTMA and build a hormone-healing protocol based on your unique results.